FindMySchool LogoFindMySchool

 Named facilities include the John Crook Theatre (267 seats, purpose-built with advanced sound and lighting), the Colin Squire Music Studios (recording studio, practice rooms, technology lab, 50-seat recital hall with Kawai Grand Piano), the Wendy Simmons Sports Hall (with indoor cricket nets and bowling machine), the Learning Resource Centre (open until 5pm for supervised study), the Forum (large multipurpose hall, recently upgraded with Lord Robert Winston's official opening), Art Studios (two large spaces plus specialist ceramics), and Design & Technology workshops.
 Playing fields are on-site; Church Road fields are a five-minute walk away.
 The campus sits in 6 acres beside the Thames.

-Yes.
-GCSE Attainment 8 averaged 38.7 in the measurement period (below England average).
-A-level results are stronger: 55% achieved A*-B (above the England average of 47%), and the school ranks 890th in England (FindMySchool ranking).
-This suggests the school adds value between age 16 and 18.
+Yes, but the gap is now less stark than the previous profile suggested.
+Current GCSE performance ranks 392nd out of 3,895 schools in England, while A-level results show 60% achieving A*-B and an academic rank of 1,040th out of 2,549.
 The school's own communications emphasise progress and university preparation over raw GCSE grades, reflecting a philosophy that GCSE is a milestone rather than a final judgment.
-Families should expect strong lower-school teaching and solid A-level outcomes, but not standout GCSE performance relative to leading independent schools.
+Families should expect strong lower-school teaching and solid A-level outcomes, but not standout sixth-form performance relative to leading independent schools.

 Get in touch with the school directly